k3ng/k3ng_cw_keyer/k3ng_keyer/ADC_CS1237/README.md

 #### TODO:
+- single sensor implementation (configurable)
 - PCB design
 - BoM for additional components
 - physical buttons as required
 - optocouplers and 3.5 mm jacks for PPT and TX line
 - RFI/EMI shielding
 - "paddle only" output if transceiver builtin keyer is preferred

  <br/><br/>
  #### Pictures and videos